WEBbeast2018/home-practice/m1.posts_API/BEFORE-YOU-BEGIN.md

 * try different requests st presented in the [Routes section](https://jsonplaceholder.typicode.com/)
 * review and understand this task base source code

+### Extra material:
-If you feel you're missing knowledge about the concept of API and the usage of parameters watch [REST API concepts and examples](https://www.youtube.com/watch?v=7YcW25PHnAA)
+1. If you feel you're missing knowledge about the concept of API and the usage of parameters watch [REST API concepts and examples](https://www.youtube.com/watch?v=7YcW25PHnAA)
+2. If you still not sure what is a callback function and how do they work, see [Callback Functions in JavaScript](https://www.youtube.com/watch?v=GxyFlXbhdsY)

 ### Notes:
 1.  make sure to add comments to document your code when needed (see comments in server.js)